Rotary Shakespeare Marathon and Half Marathon

 4. Must I be a member of a running club to enter?

-No. However, if you are not a member of a UK Athletics Affiliated Club the cost will be slightly higher than if you are a member.
+No. However, if you are a member of a UK Athletics Affiliated Club the cost of entry is discounted as shown at the entry stage.

 5. Do I have to obtain sponsorship to enter?

 You do not need to obtain sponsorship to enter the event but we are keen that you should do so as charities need all the money they can raise.

 If you’d like to tell us about any charities or worthy causes which you intend to raise money for then please let us know by email or social media.
 You can see how charities have benefitted from your entry and fundraising by visiting our Charities Page.